 The pump should ideally be placed as close as possible to the liquid supply source.
-Allow sufficient space on the sides and overhead to permit inspection and maintenance work to be performed.
+Keep suction piping to a minimum as increased suction piping volume results in an increase in priming time.
+Allow sufficient space on the sides and overhead for the addition of priming liquid and to permit inspection and maintenance work to be performed.